 The optimal daily working face width will vary depending on the number of vehicles bringing waste to the site.
 The working face will be wide enough to prevent a large backlog of trucks.
-It is expected that a working face 150 to 200 ft (46 to 61 m) in width will be sufficient for operation of the JED facility.

 3.1.3.2 Unloading

 When unloading waste from top of the refuse cell, the waste will be discharged as close to the edge of the active working face as safe operations permit and pushed down slope.
 For safety reasons, a minimum 8 to 10 ft separation will be maintained between the refuse trucks and the landfill equipment.